LAK132/KineticScan/README.md

 ## Python server

-Open `kinect2blender.py` in Blender and run it as a script
+Open `kineticpy/kinectblender.py` in Blender and run it as a script

 ## C++ client

+1. Setup: `setup.bat msvc --buildtype=release` (or `setup.bat msvc --buildtype=debug` for a debug build)
+2. Compile: `compile.bat kinetic`
-`make debug` then `bin\kinetic.exe` after launching the Python server in Blender
+3. Finall, `bin\kinetic.exe` after launching the Python server in Blender